stefenphelps/stefenphelps.com/src/pages/blog/what-is-seo.md

 ---
-title: "What is SEO and how can I use it?"
+title: 'What is SEO and how can I use it?'
+description: "SEO stands for Search Engine Optimization, which means getting your website near the top of Google's search results page for any given search.
+There isn't one magic thing you can do to make your website appear"
-publishDate: "2012-03-22"
+publishDate: '2012-03-22'
 categories:
-  - "seo"
+  - 'seo'
 author: Stefen Phelps
 layout: '../../layouts/BlogPost.astro'
 ---